usaid-cs/yesterday-i-learned/cs.md

 - [Declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) is an umbrella term that describes any kind of programming that is not imperative.
 SQL ("get me this without me telling you how") is declarative programming.
 Languages without a side effect (like regex) are declarative programming. *Functional programming is declarative programming*.
 - The term [fifth-generation programming language](https://en.wikipedia.org/wiki/Fifth-generation_programming_language) was misused by software vendors so much that the term now means nothing on top of what SQL does.
 - Async [backpressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) refers to anything that slows down your async slow from progressing.
 Reasons can be: CPU, IO, waiting for the user to confirm a thing.
 You can reduce backpressure mostly by reducing the amount of data that goes into the flow, buffering (sometimes by re-queuing) or batching intermediate steps, or dropping whatever you can't handle as a last resort.
+- [Embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) means "embarrassing in riches", i.e. an overbundance of places where your code can run in parallel.
+- Microservices don't help scale the service... they only help scale development. ["If you don't have the organization structured for "independent services", then microservices will likely fail."](https://old.reddit.com/r/programming/comments/jznvbz/the_macro_problem_with_microservices/gddh7lh/)